gchq/sleeper/docs/getting-started.md

 ./scripts/test/tearDown.sh
 ```

-It is possible to run variations on this system-test by editing the system test properties, like this:
+It is possible to run variations on this system test by editing the system test properties, like this:

 ```bash
 cd ./scripts/test/deployAll